yochaigal/cairn/wip/2e/dungeon-seeds.md

 ## Dungeon Principles

-- **Purpose**: Consider what the dungeon's original purpose as well as what it being used for today.
+- **Purpose**: Consider what the dungeon's original purpose was, as well as what it is being used for today.
 Demonstrate a dungeon's history by including signs of its original inhabitants and their goals.
-Sometimes a dungeon will have multiple purposes, and these can push against each other to create tension among its denizens.
+Sometimes a dungeon will have multiple purposes, and these can collide against each other to create tension among its denizens.
-- **Levels**: Levels should represent both increased danger as well as thematic intent.
-On each level try to push players to weigh the risk of further exploration versus a potential reward.
+- **Levels**: Though they should make sense as part of the dungeon's construction and purpose, levels should also represent increasing danger.
+On each level, try to push players to weigh the risk of further exploration versus a potential reward.
 - **Layout**: Create multiple entrances and exits, offer multiple routes, design choke points, and provide hiding spots.
 Add meaningful and obvious information to room entrances and exits.
 - **Verticality**: Incorporate tall rooms, climbable structures, and paths that allow movement around and over obstacles.
 - **Secret Areas**: Include hidden zones, including at least one that will likely remain undiscovered but is still worth finding.
 Try to avoid hiding crucial information behind secret rooms.